 Resources to help you promote Pulmonary Fibrosis Awareness Month, such as a planning toolkit as well as social media campaign items, can be found on the PFF website.

-According to the PFF idiopathic pulmonary fibrosis (IPF) fact sheet, one in 200 adults over 65 years of age are affected by IPF in the United States.
-In fact, 100,000 individuals are currently living with IPF.
+According to the PFF Information Guide, one in 200 adults over 65 years of age are affected by IPF in the United States.
+In fact, 200,000 individuals are currently living with IPF.
 And 50,000 new cases of IPF are diagnosed each year.